 What is Sleeping With Sirens’ biggest album?

-2013’s Feel was a commercial peak, debuting at No. 3 on the Billboard 200, one of the highest chart placements for a post-hardcore band of that era.
+2013’s Feel was their commercial peak, debuting at No. 3 on the Billboard 200, one of the highest chart placements a post-hardcore band managed during that era.

 Who were Sleeping With Sirens’ main peers?

-Pierce the Veil, Of Mice & Men and blessthefall were among the key bands of the same melodic post-hardcore wave, frequently touring and collaborating with them.
+Pierce the Veil, Of Mice & Men and blessthefall were among the key bands of the same melodic post-hardcore wave, touring together constantly.

-Sleeping With Sirens helped carry melodic post-hardcore from underground clubs to the Billboard charts, powered by Kellin Quinn’s unmistakable voice.
-As part of a larger wave of 2010s bands, they proved screamed verses and arena-sized choruses could coexist, and they are still drawing crowds today.
+Sleeping With Sirens helped carry melodic post-hardcore out of underground clubs and onto the Billboard charts, powered by a voice nobody else in the scene quite had.
+As part of a larger wave of 2010s bands, they showed that screamed verses and arena-sized choruses did not have to cancel each other out, and shows still sell out on that sound today.